MingCWang/Simple-Unix-Shell/README.md

 # Simple-Unix-Shell
 This project studies how the shell works, how pipes, foreground and background processing all go together by creating a simplified unix shell.
-I developed a deeper understanding of concurrency, through the process of debugging race conditions and creating critical sections.
+I developed a deeper understanding of concurrency through the process of debugging race conditions and creating critical sections.

 ## Implemented Commands
 ```bash